Project Euler Problem 89 Solution

 HackerRank requires a translation

 We use a data structure that provides an integer value, i, and its respective Roman symbol, r.
 The structure is organized in such a way that even valued indexes (starting from zero) represent single character symbols and the odd indexes the two character subtractive symbols.
-Also, the numerical breaks, 1000, 900, 500, 400, 100, ..., 1 mandate that the subtractive symbols will only be used once and the single symbols at most 3 times (with the exception of 'M').
+Also, the numerical breaks, 1000, 900, 500, 400, 100, ..., 1, ensure that the subtractive symbols will only be used once and the single symbols at most 3 times (except for 'M').

 Conversion from Roman numerals to an integer